Display

 Always put your contact info, business card, a business sticker - you need identification on the back of your artwork!
 This is for several great reasons.
 If a gallery has a LOT of artwork while getting ready for a show, they will need to know which is which and obviously because once they hang the work, it is even harder to ID which is which.
 The gallery then needs to match their labels to your labels for the visitors to read.

-When your artwork sells, the new owner will have your contact information.
+When your artwork sells, the new owner will have your contact information if they want more artwork from you.

 The Prince William Art Society, requires: